 Esar Met is a Burmese refugee who has been incarcerated since 2008 for a murder he did not commit.

-Below are excerpts from the so called ‘confession’ of Esar Met.
-One small part of the initial coverup.
+Below are excerpts from what the FBI and police called the ‘confession’ of Esar Met.
+It was one small part of the initial coverup.

 ’Samar’ is a shortened version of ‘Esar Met’.